 Example.
 You are a member of an investment club that is formed solely to invest in securities.
 The club is treated as a partnership.
 The partnership's income is solely from taxable dividends, interest, and gains from sales of securities.
 In this case, you can deduct your share of the partnership's operating expenses as miscellaneous itemized deductions subject to the 2% limit.
 However, if the investment club partnership has investments that also produce nontaxable income, you cannot deduct your share of the partnership's expenses that produce the nontaxable income.
-You should receive a copy of Schedule K-1 (Form 1065).

-Allocated expenses of mutual funds.
-The allocable investment expenses of nonpublicly offered mutual funds are subject to the 2% limit.
-Publicly offered mutual funds do not pass investment expenses through to shareholders.

-A "publicly offered" mutual fund is one that is:
+Publicly offered mutual funds.
+Publicly offered mutual funds do not pass deductions for investment expenses through to shareholders.
+A mutual fund is "publicly offered" if it is:

-- 1) Continuously offered pursuant to a public offering, - Regularly traded on an established securities market, or - 3) Held by or for at least 500 persons at all times during the tax year.
+- 1) Continuously offered pursuant to a public offering, - 2) Regularly traded on an established securities market, or - 3) Held by or for at least 500 persons at all times during the tax year.